‘Vikings’: Rollo’s Most Shocking Moments

 He defends his brother’s children and wife

 While Ragnar is away raiding, Jarl Borg, feeling slighted, attacks Kattegat while it is easy for the taking.
 Rollo luckily is left behind and is able to get Ragnar’s family away.
 They run to safety and Rollo takes care of them until Ragnar can return.
 He finds warriors willing to fight in defense to get Kattegat back.
 And just like that, Rollo has redeemed himself in the eyes of Ragnar, at least for now.

-In season 3 while resting alongside some English soldiers, Rollo decides to cut off one of their legs.
-He’s tripping on mushrooms at the time, and apparently couldn’t help what he did.
+In season 3 while resting alongside some English soldiers, Rollo decides to cut one of their legs with an ax twice.
+He’s tripping on mushrooms at the time as well.
 “It was just the angle of the leg.
 I couldn’t help myself,” he tells Torstein (Jefferson Hall).
-Numerous fans wondered why Rollo cut the man’s leg off and theorize reasons behind it.
+Numerous fans wondered why Rollo cut the man’s leg and theorize reasons behind it.

 He betrays Ragnar again

 At the end of season 3, Rollo again takes an opportunity presented to him to betray his brother.
 The Emperor Charles (Lothaire Bluteau) manipulates Rollo into giving up his Viking life for one of privilege.
 He offers him to marry his own daughter, Gisla (Morgane Polanski), which he accepts.
 From here on, he has chosen his side.
 When the Vikings return, he successfully propels them away and out of Paris.

 Ragnar knew what his brother was capable of because he’d experienced it before.
 The only reason Rollo was left in Paris is because Ragnar was too sick and wasn’t able to make the deciding factor sooner.
 When he arrives on the shores of Paris, he is well aware of what’s happened when he doesn’t see the settlement they left behind.
 Rollo and his new soldiers killed every person left.